questdb/documentation/reference/function/meta.md

 :::warning

 This function should only be used when directed by QuestDB support.
-Mis-use could cause corruption of the metadata cache, requiring the database to be restarted.
+Misuse could cause corruption of the metadata cache, requiring the database to be restarted.

 :::